ch3paz/raspberry-fancontrol/README.md

 ## More notes, ideas and more descriptive stuff

-* Everything is set up on the pi here directly (see below)
+* Everything is set up on the pi here directly (see instructions below)
     - python modules
     - influxdb
     - grafana